MomsFriendlyDevCo/Patch/README.md

 **Features:**
 * Simple, fast, ES6 compatible object patching
 * Arrays are treated as atomic - any change within them copies the entire array
+* Various complex built-in types can be treated as simple scalars (Dates, Sets etc.)
 * Functions for comparison or deep cloning can be customized
 * Does not mutate A or B